ansyblenetwork/ansybleblog/_posts/2021-03-09-about-and-faq.md

 8. The interface is simple and optimized: Minimal so as to host the maximal number of features.
 (Modulo gifs and emojis; for those you are on your own.)
 9. Everything is open source, in one small HTML file you can access from your browser's development tools.

-In short, there should be a simple, fast, and fully functional username-based messaging application build on the modern browser.
+In short, there should be a simple, fast, and fully functional username-based messaging application built on the modern browser.
 I wasn't aware of one, so I made one.

 #### Who are you?